quchen/factorio/space-age/space-age-teasers.md

    Some uses include the intermediates electrolyte, superconductors, supercapacitors, and pink/Fulgora science [(#399)](https://factorio.com/blog/post/fff-399).
-1. Calcite is only known to exist to help with other recipes, no further details [(#387)](https://factorio.com/blog/post/fff-387).
-It is also visible on the space platform in [(#406)](https://factorio.com/blog/post/fff-406), so it will likely be mineable from asteroids.
 1. All known about Tungsten is that it’s an ore mineable only by big drills and manually from rocks [(#387)](https://factorio.com/blog/post/fff-387), and that [Tungsten Carbide